 Due to the large combustion turbines used in this project and the need to control NOx emissions, significant amounts of ammonia will be injected into the flue gas stream as part of the SCR system.
 Not all of this ammonia mixes in the flue gases to reduce NOx; a portion of the ammonia passes through the SCR and is emitted unaltered, out the stacks.
 These ammonia emissions are known as ammonia slip.
 La Paloma has committed to an ammonia slip no greater than 10 ppm, which is the current lowest ammonia slip level being achieved and permitted throughout California.
-On a daily basis, the ammonia emitted into the atmosphere.
-This level of emissions is based on all four HRSGs installed with SCR, however one of the HRSGs may be installed with SCONOx[TM], which does not require ammonia injection.
+On a daily basis, the ammonia slip of 10 ppm is equivalent to approximately 2,333 lbs/day of ammonia emitted into the atmosphere.
+This level of emissions is based on all four HRSGs installed with SCR, however one of the HRSGs may be installed with SCONOxTM, which does not require ammonia injection.